celinedurniak/V20Diffraction/README.md

 Simply press `Enter` if you do not have such types of files.
 The output is written in a `dataconfig.py`, which is imported in the notebooks to get access the datafiles' contents.

-If you prefer using Python scripts, simply go to the `scripts` folder and run `make_config.py` before using any of the Python scripts located in the folder.

 You can also directly create a `dataconfig.py` by hand.
 Its content is